Tell me, when you think of liberty, do you think of the following things?

-Makes sense.
-These are all expected answers to the initial question.
-Let’s try it this way: What if you lived on a large plantation and were subservient to a master who, on most occasions, was never there.
+These are expected answers to my initial question.
+But, let’s try it this way: What if you lived on a large estate and were subservient to a master who, on most occasions, was never there.
 So, for the most part, your daily life is not constrained by any outside power, you are not being told what to do by others and you can pretty much do whatever you want.
 However, there is always the possibility that at any moment, your master can return and impose his arbitrary will upon you.

 It’s important, as American citizens, that we understand and agree upon what we mean when we say “liberty”.
 We cannot presume to all fight for liberty if we do not all agree upon the meaning of the very concept we are fighting for.
-And so, I will define for you in this brief article, the kind of liberty that Americans are accustomed to and touch on positive liberty, the polar opposite of negative liberty—-one that those on the left would be more inclined to promote.
+And so, in this brief article, I will define for you, the kind of liberty that America stands for and that the Constitution provides.
+I’ll also touch on another form of liberty, positive liberty, the polar opposite of negative liberty—-one that many today would be more inclined to promote.

 In other words, liberty associated with government (hence the civil part of it), is liberty given by and through law that constrains natural liberty in so far as it hinders anyone or any government from using arbitrary power over others.
-Basically, liberty is the freedom to do as one wishes, unhindered by external restraints, within the confines of law.
+Basically, liberty is the freedom to do as one wishes, unhindered by external restraints or the threat of arbitrary control from others, within the confines of law.

 Negative and Positive Liberty